Drexel University Commits to 100 Percent Clean, Renewable Wind Energy

 Drexel now among the top college and university green power purchasers nationally

-In a new agreement announced today between Drexel University and Community Energy, Inc., Drexel will purchase Renewable Energy Certificates equal to 100 percent of its energy use, making Drexel one of the top 50 purchasers of wind energy in the nation.
+In an agreement announced on October 7, 2010 between Drexel University and Community Energy, Inc., Drexel will purchase Renewable Energy Certificates equal to 100 percent of its energy use, making Drexel one of the top 50 purchasers of wind energy in the nation.
 This Renewable Energy Certificate purchase will ensure that 84,268 megawatt hours of electricity will be matched annually with wind energy entering the electricity grid in the United States.
 The Renewable Energy Credits will be supplied by renewable energy marketer and developer Community Energy.

 This purchase will place Drexel among the top five university purchasers in the nation, according to the current Environmental Protection Agency’s Green Power Partnership rankings.
 Drexel was an early supporter of renewable energy and has been purchasing wind renewable energy credits since 2002.
 This commitment has steadily increased over the years culminating in the 100 percent purchase.

 “We are proud to be a leader among colleges and universities, and to do our part for the environment,” said James Tucker, Drexel senior vice president for Student Life and Administrative Services.
 “Our students, faculty, staff and community recognize and value the commitment we have made to a safe and secure energy future.
 Having our electricity matched with clean, renewable energy is one piece of our larger commitment to sustainability.
 We hope other institutions will follow our lead and make the choice as well.”